ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 ### Chaos Toolkit by ChaosIQ

 The Chaos Toolkit was born from the desire to simplify access to the discipline of chaos engineering and demonstrate that the experimentation approach can be done at different levels: infrastructure, platform but also application.
-The Chaos Toolkit is an open-source tool, licensed under Apache 2, published in October 2017.
+The Chaos Toolkit is an open-source tool.
 Few tools are as flexible in how they let you design chaos experiments.
 Chaos Toolkit gives you full control over how your experiments operate, right down to the commands executed on the target system.
 But because of this DIY approach, Chaos Toolkit is more of a framework that you need to build on than a ready-to-go Chaos Engineering solution

 Platforms: Docker, Kubernetes, bare-metal, cloud platforms